IMGIITRoorkee/omniport-docs/docs/source/introduction/philosophy.rst

 Significance
 ------------

-The zen of Omniport, in addition to PEP8 and our own code style, is the driving force behind our development.
-Any pull request, even one of the smallest ones, that takes the code towards a state with higher compliance with the above Zen shall be considered worthy of merge.
+The zen of Omniport, in addition to PEP8, StandardJS, and our own code style, is the driving force behind our development.
+Any pull request, even one of the smallest ones, that takes the code towards a state with higher compliance with the above zen shall be considered worthy of merge.